rgyoung6/DBTCShinyTutorial/README.md

 ## Dada Implement Function Output

 ### Quality Plot Folders
 The output from the dada_implement() function can include up to four file folders in each of the Run folders submitted.
 In our example we are missing the output folder 'A_Qual' and 'C_FiltQual' as we selected FALSE for the [print quality plots](https://github.com/rgyoung6/DBTCShinyTutorial?tab=readme-ov-file#print-quality-plots) option.
-If this was set to TRUE then there would be two additional folders with plots displaying the quality metrics of each of the raw (in folder A) and filtered and trimmed (in folder C) results.
+If this was set to TRUE then there would be two additional folders with plots displaying the quality metrics of each of the raw (in folder 'A_Qual') and filtered and trimmed (in folder 'C_FiltQual') results.

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/ce957e29-a39c-4f2e-8fa3-69626a6fd626)